Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 Before we descend into the madness, let's establish a baseline.
 Understanding these concepts is crucial, as they are the very pillars upon which we will build our monument to unnecessary speed.

-- **CSV Parser** ([Wikipedia](https://en.wikipedia.org/wiki/Comma-separated_values)): At its heart, a program that reads Comma-Separated Values (CSV) files.
-Its job is to bravely navigate a minefield of commas, newlines, and escaped quotes to split plain text into structured rows and fields.
-It's the unsung hero of data import, and it's traditionally, painfully slow due to its inherently branch-heavy and serial nature.

-- **CPU Clock Cycle**: The fundamental unit of time in a processor.
-One clock cycle is the time it takes for the CPU to perform its most basic operation.
-Modern CPUs run at frequencies like 3.5 GHz, meaning 3.5 billion clock cycles per second.
-When we say an operation takes "4 cycles," at 3.5 GHz that's approximately 1.14 nanoseconds.
-Memory access from RAM can take 100-200 cycles (28-57 nanoseconds), which is an eternity in CPU time.

-- **SIMD** (Single Instruction, Multiple Data) ([Wikipedia](https://en.wikipedia.org/wiki/SIMD)): The secret weapon of modern CPUs.
-SIMD allows a single instruction to perform the exact same operation on multiple data points simultaneously.
-Forget processing one character at a time.
-Think of it as teaching an entire platoon of 64 recruits to process data in perfect lockstep, rather than relying on one overworked, under-caffeinated employee.

-- **AVX-512** (Advanced Vector Extensions) ([Wikipedia](https://en.wikipedia.org/wiki/AVX-512)): Intel's most potent and, frankly, awe-inspiring SIMD instruction set.
-It provides registers that are 512 bits wide, meaning a single CPU instruction can operate on a whopping 64 bytes (or 64 8-bit characters) in a single CPU cycle.
-It is both magnificent and terrifying.
+At its heart, a [**CSV Parser**](https://en.wikipedia.org/wiki/Comma-separated_values) is the valiant program that reads Comma-Separated Values files, embarking on the perilous quest to navigate a minefield of commas, newlines, and escaped quotes to transform plain text into structured rows and fields.
+It's the unsung hero of data import, yet it has traditionally been painfully slow. **To understand why, we must look under the hood at the engine of modern computation: the CPU Clock Cycle.** This cycle is the fundamental unit of time for a processor; at 3.5 GHz, a single cycle is a blistering 1.14 nanoseconds.
+In this context, an operation like accessing RAM can take an eternity at 100-200 cycles, creating a monumental bottleneck for a serial task like parsing. [**This is where the paradigm shifts with a powerful architectural feature: SIMD (Single Instruction, Multiple Data).**](https://en.wikipedia.org/wiki/SIMD) Think of SIMD as the secret weapon that transforms the CPU from a single, overworked employee processing one character at a time into a disciplined platoon of recruits working in perfect, simultaneous lockstep. [**And the most formidable expression of this power is Intel's AVX-512 (Advanced Vector Extensions).**](https://en.wikipedia.org/wiki/AVX-512) This awe-inspiring instruction set wields 512-bit wide registers, allowing a single, magnificent instruction to operate on a staggering 64 characters in parallel, utterly revolutionizing what is possible in a single clock cycle and finally giving our unsung hero the mighty tools it deserves.

 ---

-### WRITING A CSV PARSER: THE BASICS
+### WRITING A CSV PARSER: HOW TO ?

 Writing a CSV parser is deceptively simple at first glance.
 The algorithm is straightforward:

-1. Iterate over each character in the file
+- First, you need to iterate over each character in the file,
-2. If you find a comma (`,`) → It's a new column
+- If you find a comma (`,`) → It's a new column,
-3. If you find a newline (`\n`) → It's a new row
+- If you find a newline (`\n`) → It's a new row,
-4. If you find a quote (`"`) → Enter quoted mode (commas inside quotes don't count)
+- If you find a quote (`"`) → Enter quoted mode (commas inside quotes don't count),
-5. Otherwise → Collect the character as part of the current field
+- Otherwise → Collect the character as part of the current field.
+Yup, that's it... i mean, for the most parts.

 Here's what this looks like in pseudocode: